langchain-ai/agentevals/README.md

 # 🦾⚖️ AgentEvals

-AI Agents are powerful pattern that give LLMs the freedom to choose an approach to solve a problem.
-While this freedom can lead to more creative and effective solutions to a wide range of problems, it can also lead to more errors and inconsistencies.
+[Agentic applications](https://langchain-ai.github.io/langgraph/concepts/agentic_concepts/) give an LLM freedom over control flow in order to solve a problem.
+While this freedom can lead to more effective solutions when done well, it can be tricky to get right because LLMs are black boxes.
-This makes effectively evaluating your agent's performance especially important, but this can be challenging since agents can contain many steps, and only evaluating the inputs and output may not tell the whole story.
+This makes effectively evaluating your agent's performance especially important.

-This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**, defined as the series of steps an agent takes while coming up with a solution.
-While best practices are still being established, it is intended to provide a good starting point for your agent's evals.
+This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**, It is intended to provide a good conceptual starting point for your agent's evals.

 If you are looking for more general evaluation tools, please check out the companion package [`openevals`](https://github.com/langchain-ai/openevals).